Pariwhero / Red Rocks: Origin of the red rocks

 After millions of years of subduction the greywacke turbidites and incorporated seamount remnants were buried to a depth of 9–12 km where high pressure and temperatures of 250–300 °C weakly metamorphosed the sediments.
 During burial, the sediments were folded and faulted by the ongoing collision of the plates and eventually became uplifted and accreted to the continent of Gondwana.
 It is thought that subduction ceased around 100 Ma.
 Then about 85 Ma, southern Gondwana began to break up into Australia, Antarctica, and a large portion of its eastern margin that became Zealandia.
 Zealandia drifted away from Australia and Antarctica and was relatively quiet tectonically until about 25 Ma when a new phase of plate tectonic activity saw the Pacific Plate start to subduct under the Australian plate.

 During the Pliocene (5–3 Ma), convergence of the plates east of the North Island caused activation of NE–SW trending faults in the North Island and the early beginnings of the North Island axial ranges.
 The eastern edge of the Australian Plate continued to be squeezed and crumpled by the collision of the plates, creating the North Island axial ranges extending from the Remutaka Range to the Raukūmara Range in East Cape.
 Greywacke is the main rock type in the axial ranges.
 It is hard and resists erosion.
 The rock type of the Wellington area is primarily greywacke with a few small outcrops of red rocks derived from associated submarine volcanic rocks.
 Pariwhero is the best exposed example in New Zealand of “red rocks” enclosed by greywacke.

 In popular culture

 A novel for children, Red Rocks, written by Rachael King uses the rocks on the Wellington south coast as a setting.
 The novel was shortlisted for the Junior Fiction category in the 2013 New Zealand Post Children's Book Awards and won the LIANZA Esther Glen Award.
+A 2025 television drama series Secrets at Red Rocks was based on the novel.